If you are already a certified foster family through DCFS, you can access our support services by joining our Foster Family Network.

 - Counseling Services – We have a partnership with the Leeke Magee Counseling Center that allows our network families to access their services at a deeply discounted rate.

-When you join our network and become a “Crossroads NOLA Network Family,” you agree to three key elements:
+When you join our network and become a “Crossroads NOLA Network Family,” you agree to two key elements:

 - Reading The Connected Child and completing discussion questions